About Newham Community Schools Trust

-The schools in the Newham Community Schools Trust (NCST) – Sarah Bonnell School – and the NCST Federation – Lister Community School and Rokeby School – have a shared commitment to working together to provide a world-class education for young people in Newham, and to developing as centres of excellence for teaching and learning.
+The schools in Newham Community Schools Trust (NCST) are committed to providing a world-class education for young people in Newham, and to developing as centres of excellence for teaching and learning.

 We are highly ambitious for our students, and keen to develop their passion for learning.
 We seek to do this within calm, safe learning environments, where all members of the community treat each other with kindness, tolerance and respect.